buttplugio/buttplug/spec/protocol-spec/generic.md

 ## LinearCmd

-**Description:** Causes a toy that supports linear movement to reposition it's linear actuators at a certain speeds.
+**Description:** Causes a toy that supports linear movement to move to a position over a certain amount of time.
+Devices with multiple linear actuator features may take multiple values.
+The [FeatureCount](enumeration.md#messageattributes) attribute for the message in the [DeviceList](enumeration.md#devicelist)/[DeviceAdded]enumeration.md#deviceadded) message will contain that information.

 In order to abstract the dynamic ranges (both speed and movement) of different toys, the values are sent as a dictionary of linear actuator indexes against objects encapsulating floats with a range of \[0.0-1.0\] for speed and position.

 **Introduced In Version:** 1